thheller/shadow-css/README.md

 In the REPL I can run `(repl/start)` to start the automatic building and `(repl/stop)` to stop it.
 If you are used to the common CLJ REPL workflow setups this should fit right in.

 Since I also run `shadow-cljs` I usually start my work by running `npx shadow-cljs run repl/start`.
-That'll start `shadow-cljs` and start the CSS building.
-You could start CLJS builds from the `start` function too, I just do this via the shadow-cljs UI.
+That'll start `shadow-cljs` and CSS building starts with it.
+You could start CLJS builds from the `start` function too, I just do that via the shadow-cljs UI.

 Note that all of this could just call `(build/css-release)`.
 It absolutely does not need to do all of this extra stuff, but it is a bit faster since it does less on each file change.
+Creating the initial build state and indexing all files is more expensive than just incrementally updating changed namespaces.

 For the interested the build state is just a map, you can modify it however you like.
 Adding or overriding an alias is just `(assoc-in build-state [:aliases :px-4] {:color "green"})`.
+Feel free to explore, eg. via `tap>` in the shadow-cljs Inspect UI.

 # There Is One Problem Though